Want to set SELinux to Permissive mode on your Android? This app will help you do that in a matter of seconds.

 So if you have been using modified boot script mods previously on Nougat, you can just relieve yourself from them and use this app to make things easy again.

 The app could be installed either by simply installing the APK or by flashing a flashable zip through TWRP.
 So choose your desired method and get your installation file from here.
-You must also have a proper root method (preferably SuperSU) and Busybox installed on your Android.
+You must also have a proper root method (preferably Magisk or SuperSU) and Busybox installed on your Android.

 How to Set SELinux to Permissive